 You might already be a coach but desire a formal understanding of principles employed by the best coaches around the world, that you can implement into your own practice.

-If you’re a business leader you might want to learn about the tools to transform your organisational culture and team dynamics, leading to happier, motivated and high performing employees.
+If you’re a business leader you might want to learn about the tools to transform your organizational culture and team dynamics, leading to happier, motivated and high-performing employees.

 These books might also serve hiring managers well, who seek to recruit executive coaching services but require a greater understanding of the role and how it would work within their company or business.

 How it works in organizations

 Where executive coaching delivers is in its flexibility.